 Methodology of collecting data

-Data has been collected from publicly available information, including government reports, enforcement agency press releases and non-governmental and academic papers, along with news media in several languages, but is not an exhaustive data set and likely represents only a fraction of actual activity between 2006-17.
-We would like to thank TRAFFIC for additional cases included in this dataset.
+Data has been collected from publicly available information, including government reports, enforcement agency press releases and non-governmental and academic papers, along with news media in several languages, but is not an exhaustive data set and likely represents only a fraction of actual activity between 2006-19.
+We would like to thank TRAFFIC, Robin des Bois, Education for Nature Vietnam, Wildlife Protection Society of India and ADM Capital Foundation for additional cases included in this dataset.

 View full screen

-- The yellow markers represent a total of 583 seizures of rhino horn, involving approximately 4,927kg, equivalent to about 1,770 individual horns.
+- The yellow markers represent a total of 671 seizures of rhino horn, involving approximately 6,673kg, equivalent to about 2,400 individual horns.

 - The blue markers represent thefts of rhino horn, including thefts from government stockpiles, private homes and museums.
 These incidents involve the theft of at least 339 rhino horns, which were likely trafficked into the black market.

-- Cases with Chinese or Vietnamese involvement are circled in red and black respectively; overall, our records document the seizure of 1,320kg of rhino horn explicitly linked to Chinese nationals (26.8 per cent of total seizures) and 1,235kg explicitly linked to Vietnamese nationals (25 per cent of total seizures).
+- Cases with Chinese or Vietnamese involvement are circled in red and black respectively; overall, our records document the seizure of 1,932kg of rhino horn linked to China (28.9 per cent of total seizures) and 1,488kg linked to Vietnam nationals (22.3 per cent of total seizures).